Air shafts

 The term ‘overwind’ refers to the position on the roll where the web meets the roll and winds onto it – the roll winds from the top of the roll.

-When talking about shaftless roll handing we are usually referring to the unwind/ master roll part of a winding machine.
+When talking about shaftless roll handing we are usually referring to the unwind/master roll part of a winding machine.
 When rolls or cores are held in place without shafts the system might be referred to as ‘shaftless’.
-The parent/ master roll will be held in place by two chucks, one each side of the …

 Circular knives that rotate together as a male and female pair acting much like a pair of scissors, generally used for heavier gauge films and papers.